 Panasonic Lumix G9 II: Video Performance

-It is in its video performance where the Panasonic Lumix G9 II really shines.
+It is in its video performance that the Panasonic Lumix G9 II really shines.
 The Panasonic Lumix S5 IIX is probably the best mirrorless camera for video right now, and the G9 II inherits so much of what makes that camera great.
 Even in my short time testing the camera, I was immediately impressed with not only the video quality but also Panasonic’s huge improvements in image stabilization and focusing.

-Above: Test footage taken directly from the camera shot with the Panasonic Leica DG Vario-Elmar 100-400mm F/4-6.3 ASPH Power O.I.S.
+Above: Test footage taken directly from the camera shot handheld with the Panasonic Leica DG Vario-Elmar 100-400mm F/4-6.3 ASPH Power O.I.S.
 Lens

 My initial tests were conducted during a safari around a wildlife refuge organized by Panasonic.
 This put the new 8-stop (or 7.5, on my lenses over 60mm) in-body stabilization to the ultimate test.
 Bouncing around in a jeep using a 100-400mm lens the image was impressively stable, not gimbal-level stable, but handheld this appears to be some of the best image stabilization I have come across.

-Panasonic has improved the autofocus so much in the G9 II, and it now rivals the AF speed and accuracy of other systems, although still lags a little behind in the amount of subject recognized.
+Panasonic has also improved the autofocus so much in the G9 II, and it now rivals the AF speed and accuracy of other systems, although still lags a little behind in the amount of subject recognized.
 Now, however, the system is capable of animal tracking, including animal eyes – and after using it extensively on a day full of the widest variety of animals imaginable, I am pleased to say it works very well.

-Panasonic Lumix G9 II: Early verdict
+Panasonic Lumix G9 II: Final Verdict

 You might also like...